davidmamyan20/ENGS115-2021-David-Mamyan/Project/README.md

 1.5 Overview

-Our project is going to be a data converter type, where we will use git log and try to write put the results in the json and change it to html, so that the viewer could read the git log results in html by using Firefox, for example.
-At first we will do with no filters, and we may also use filters for the second try, for example in a way that there could be written only the name of the person who used the git log command.The requirements of this project are knowing how to write a code in C language, most important terms of the code which are required to know are the search and sort.
+Our project is going to be a data converter type, where we will use git log and try to write put the results in the json and it must be run in the C code and the user should be able to read it.
+The requirements of this project are knowing how to write a code in C language, most important terms of the code which are required to know are the search and sort.
+There are also new libraries which will be required to use during the code.

 2 Requirements

 2.1 Functional Requirements

-The code must be read on html, so that you could read the git log info on html via firefox. json file also must be used, because we will use the details of the git log as a json file.
+The code must be read on C, so that you could read the git log info while running the Code. json file also must be used, because we will use the details of the git log as a json file.

 2.2 Platform Requirements

 Debian Linux
 Mac OS
+C library
+Boolean Library
+Json/c Library
+String Library
+However the complying won't be possible on Mac OS, so the code can be runned in Linux.
+To compile use gcc gitlog.c -ljson-c, then ./a.out.

 2.3 Implementation Requirements

 C language
 json
-html
-Git

 2.4 Performance Requirements